zuzukin/whl2conda/doc/guide/limitations.md

-*whl2conda* currently only supports conversion of generic pure python wheels into noarch python conda packages.
+*whl2conda* supports the conversion of generic pure python wheels into noarch python conda packages.

-It has the following limitations, some of which will be addressed in future releases.
+It has the following limitations and known issues, some of which will be addressed in future releases.

 ## Version specifiers are not translated